 The closing words of Christopher's Letter to Dr. Wilson, in forwarding his Vocabulary of the Máldivian Language (MS. in C. A. S. Library), pathetically bespeak the "Christian Soldier" fated to give a noble life for his country within a few years: "(May) you continue to prosper under the fostering care of Our Heavenly Father."

-In the absence of any standardized fount of cast type, the tendency in manuscript is manifestly towards a "running hand," with its incvitable result-progressive, though unconscious, "slurring" of distinctive forms.
+In the absence of any standardized fount of cast type, the tendency in manuscript is manifestly towards a "running hand," with its inevitable result-progressive, though unconscious "cluming" of distinctions.